xivh/prisms_jobs/README.md

 - set number of nodes manually with SLURM instead of allowing the queue manager to choose the number of nodes
 - fix parsing/general support for SLURM
 - display time from ``pstat`` in SLURM format, DD-HH:MM:SS
+- support excluding nodes on SLURM (also requires changes in CASMPython)

 ### TODO
 - not all database entries are used, for example I don't think completiontime is ever set